 MSc in Mathematics (2 year)

-The M.Sc. course in Mathematics consists of 4 semesters comprising 80 credits in all.
-Besides the prescribed compulsory papers, each student has to opt for at least 4 elective papers during the course of study.
-The course has been designed to equip the students with theoretical knowledge as well as problem solving techniques.
-The academic curriculum requires each final year student to undertake a project (6 credits) in any branch of mathematics or related to mathematics to facilitate his/her independent thinking.
+The M.Sc. course in Mathematics consists of 4 semesters comprising minimum 80 credits in all.
+Besides the prescribed compulsory papers, each student has to opt for at least 5 elective papers during the course of study.
+The course has been designed to equip the students with theoretical knowledge as well as problem solving techniques to become competent to succeed in national level examinations for taking up doctoral research and teaching profession.
+The academic curriculum requires each final year student to undertake a project (4 credits) in any branch of mathematics or related to mathematics to facilitate his/her independent thinking.

 Intake: 53 (Reservations as per GOI rule)